 Support for Culturally and Linguistically Diverse (CALD) workers

 A number of resources, including translated fact sheets, infographics and videos, to assist employers support their CALD workforce members through COVID-19 disruption is available in the documents section on the right, and on our PLS/SWP eHub.

 Guidelines for close contacts in Queensland

-The previous process for allowing critically essential workers who were close contacts to resume work no longer applies as close contact rules have changed in Queensland.
 If you are a close contact of a person with COVID-19 but do not have symptoms of COVID-19, you do not need to quarantine and can leave your home for any reason, including work.
-You must monitor your symptoms for 7 days and during this time you must:
+You must monitor your for symptoms for 7 days and during this time you must:

-- wear a mask at all times when outside the home
+- wear a face mask whenever you leave home

 - not enter a hospital, residential aged care facility or disability accommodation service

 - immediately isolate and follow the rules for a diagnosed person if you take a COVID-19 test and receive a positive result.

 Previously diagnosed cases will not be subject to the close contact requirements for 28 days (previously 12 weeks).
 See the Guidelines for close contacts in Queensland for further information.